Table of Contents

 Arduino IDE 3DoT Tutorial

 Arduino, first and foremost, is an open‐source computer hardware and software company.
 The Arduino Community refers to the project and user community that designs and utilizes microcontroller‐based development boards.
-The 3DoT board is based on the Arduino family of ATmega32U4 boards, operating at 3.3v at a clock frequency of 8 MHz.
+The 3DoT board is based on the Arduino family of ATmega32U4 boards.

 The most common programming approach is to use the Arduino IDE, which utilizes the C++ programming language.
 This gives users access to an enormous Arduino Library that is constantly growing thanks to the open‐source community.